photoprism/photoprism-docs/docs/getting-started/advanced/migrations/mariadb-to-sqlite.md

 # Migrating from MariaDB to SQLite

 *For advanced users only: The instructions for these migrations were provided by a contributor and are not part of the original software distribution.
 As such, they have not been officially released, recommended, or extensively tested by us.
-You can contribute by clicking :material-pencil: to send a pull request with your changes.*
+You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 - Install <https://github.com/techouse/mysql-to-sqlite3> on your host.
 - Stop Photoprism: `docker compose stop photoprism`